trilogy-group/screensense-ai/docs/custom-assistants-investment-pitch.md

 ### Business Value:

 - **Initial Marketplace Presence**: Creates a controlled environment for assistant distribution
-- **Assistant Discovery**: Users can browse, search, and install assistants
+- **Assistant Discovery**: Users can browse, search, and install assistants.
+Since we now support MCP, we can quickly add new assistants to the marketplace.
+The users will find this via the marketplace instead of cluttering their default assistants in-app.
-- **Quality Assurance**: Ensures consistent performance across all assistants
 - **Enhanced Debugging**: Faster issue resolution through comprehensive tracking

 ## Phase 3: Advanced Tool Support & Authentication